How might we help users to look for sketching destinations so they will be more motivated and inspired to sketch outdoor?

-People are interested to sketch outdoors but they are confused and overwhelmed at first - from choosing a place to sketch to preparing and then figuring out what/ how to sketch on location.
+People are interested to sketch outdoor but oftentimes they are disoriented and overwhelmed- from choosing a suitable place to getting prepared and figuring out what or how to sketch on site.

-01 Help users to find inspiring places to sketch
+01 To help users to find inspiring places to sketch

-03 Let users participate and contribute their sketching places
+03 To let users participate and contribute their sketching places

-04 Motivate users to sketch by seeing their improvement
+04 To motivate users to sketch by seeing their improvement

 I conducted in-person interviews about these areas: